 The easiest way to determine the size of your generator is knowing the watts consumption of your refrigerator.
 When you know the exact amount of watts that you need for your refrigerator, you can easily select your generator.

 Considering the various sizes of the refrigerator, usually, a home refrigerator needs 1000-2000 watts power.
-In that case, if a generator can deliver a minimum amount of 2000 watts, then it could smoothly run a refrigerator.
+In that case, if it is a 30 amp generator and can deliver a minimum amount of 2000 watts, then it could smoothly run a refrigerator.

 Frequently Asked Questions